StavanShah1402/Social-Media-Application-Using-Distributed-Database-Systems/README.md

 **Connect and Explore**

-1. Use the mongos router to interact with your sharded MongoDB cluster.
+1. Use the mongos router to interact with the sharded MongoDB cluster.
 Example connection string for mongo shell: mongo --host localhost --port 27017

-2. Run your application and explore the database functionality.
+2. Run the application and explore the database functionality.